Agricultural experiment station: United States

 The Hatch Act of 1887 authorized the establishment of agricultural experiment stations, to be affiliated with the land grant college of agriculture, in each state (7 U.S.C.
 361a et seq.).
-The mission of the agricultural experiment stations as set out in the Hatch Act is to conduct original research, investigation, and experiments which contributing to the establishment and maintenance of the agricultural industry in the United States.
+The mission of the agricultural experiment stations as set out in the Hatch Act is to conduct original research, investigation, and experiments which contribute to the establishment and maintenance of the agricultural industry in the United States.
 Including research pertaining to agriculture in its broadest sense as well as improvement of the rural home and rural life, and the contribution by agriculture to the welfare of the consumer.
 Research done at these stations underpins the curriculum of the colleges, as well as the programs of the Cooperative Extension System.
 The United States of America has more than 600 main experiment stations and branch stations, run by about 13,000 scientists.
 In some states, agricultural experiment stations are integrated into the agriculture colleges of Land Grant Universities; while in others they are administratively unique institutions.
 The structure of the agricultural experiment stations varies state-to-state in order to meet the unique needs of each state.
 Factors such as size of the land grant university, and size and type of agriculture in a state will affect the organization and research conducted by the station.